EdgeCaseBerg/BGI/README.markdown

 **Compile the Scripts**
 All you need to do is run `make` from the root of the repository.

+**Compile the WebSite**
+What you say?
+Compile the website?
+Yes.
+The HTML is generated via [HarpJs] and you'll need to have that installed.
+Simply update the `harp.json` file with the proper domain name and run a `harp compile`.
+It shouldn't take long and then you'll have the front end setup and ready.

 **Setup your hosts file (if local)**
 On most linux systems the hosts file is at /etc/hosts, on windows it is in system32 I believe (it's been a while since I've been on windozer).
 Add in the name that you